 There are several facets that make up the kaleidoscope of career development.
 As individuals adapt to an ever-shifting environment, the following areas contribute to maintaining relevancy and professional momentum.

 Many individuals set goals around professional development at the start of the year.
 If certain tactics for attaining those goals are no longer possible, the goal should evolve, rather than be abandoned.
 By focusing on longer term career goals, professionals can get creative in moving their careers forward.
-For instance, if taking an in-person course was a goal for the year, there may be similar online options.
-Face-to-face networking events may need to evolve into virtual lunches or coffees, rather than being postponed.
-Depending on the situation, goals can even be reset completely, to account for the tools and opportunities at one’s disposal.
+For instance, if taking an in-person course was a goal for the year, there may be similar online options if in-person training is not feasible.
+Face-to-face networking events can evolve into virtual lunches or beverage breaks, rather than being postponed.
+Depending on the situation, goals can be reset completely, to account for the tools and opportunities at one’s disposal.
 By keeping goals fluid, individuals can still strive for attainable improvement regardless of external factors and barriers.

 Individuals who aren’t currently active on social media platforms such as LinkedIn are missing out on a great opportunity to grow their online brands.
 By connecting with peers and acquaintances, individuals can stay in touch with their networks with minimal time commitment.
 Additionally, this provides an opportunity to connect with industry colleagues across geography to gain insight and discuss pressing topics.
 Joining professional groups on LinkedIn can further these connections and unite individuals through similar interests and passions.
 By sharing articles and insights, commenting on posts and connecting with others, individuals can grow their networks and build their brands.